Oregon

 More about the company’s Environmental Priorities can be found on our website.

 Senate Bill 98, which was passed by the legislature and signed into law in July of 2019, supports development of RNG efforts for large and small natural gas utilities.
-Cascade is currently exploring options for adding renewable natural gas into our pipeline consistent with this important law.
+This law has helped empower Cascade to explore and integrate renewable natural gas as an additional source of energy for our customers.

 More information on our Energy Efficiency programs can be found on our website.